You may be saying pastel papers are so expensive what can I do?

 There are several things you can use for making a pastel surface and I will include some videos below.

-My three favorites are clear gesso and Golden Acrylic Pastel Ground and Art Spectrum Pastel primer
+My three favorites are clear gesso and Golden Acrylic Pastel Ground and Art Spectrum Pastel primer which also comes in clear and many other colors.

 The best Clear gesso, in my opinion, is Liquitex.
-It must be clear gesso and not regular gesso.
+It must be clear gesso and not regular white gesso.
 You can apply this in a couple of thin layers on less expensive papers and create a pastel surface.

 I put 2 thin layers of clear gesso, letting it dry between each one.
 I do one horizontal brushed layer and one vertical brushed layer for even distribution.